 Calmness is one of the eight manifestations of God that one can experience in meditation.
-Peace is also an aspect of God, but there is a difference between Peace and Calmness.
+Peace is also an aspect of God, though there is a difference between Peace and Calmness.

 Paramhansa Yogananda explained the difference in this way:

 Peace is an early meditative experience.
 Peace, like weightless waterfall, cleanses the mind of all anxiety and care, bestowing heavenly relief.
 Calmness is more dynamic and more powerful than Peace.